vineapple/sunshine/README.md

 ## Why it helps

-When many identical items land in the same spot (ore veins mined with Fortune, mob farms, mass crafting output, etc.) Minecraft renders every one of those item stacks independently, each with its own animated model and shadow.
+When many identical items land in the same spot (ore veins mined with Fortune, mob farms, mass crafting output, etc) Minecraft renders every one of those item stacks independently, each with its own animated model and shadow.
 With 250 dirt stacks on the ground you pay the GPU cost for 250 models even though they look identical and completely overlap.
 Sunshine